You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Listing Sessions

-List all active sessions:
+List all active sessions from the command line:

 tmux ls